-This guest blog post is written by Rob Casas and Roger Kline of Norwegian Cruise Lines.
-It originally appeared in my new book (in Spanish), E-X-I-T-O: Su estrategia de marketing digital en 5 pasos (E-X-I-T-O: Your Digital Marketing Strategy in 5 Steps).
+Rob Casas and Roger Kline of Norwegian Cruise Line wrote this case study for my book, E-X-I-T-O: Su estrategia de marketing digital en 5 pasos (E-X-I-T-O: Your Digital Marketing Strategy in 5 Steps).
 Click here to read the first excerpt and second excerpt.

 Background about Norwegian Cruise Line’s Business